Staffbase/gha-workflows/README.md

   gitops:
     uses: Staffbase/gha-workflows/.github/workflows/template_gitops.yml@v1.3.0
     with:
-      # list of build-time variables, default: nothing
+      # optional: list of build-time variables
       dockerbuildargs: |
         "any important args"
-      # set the target stage to build, default: nothing
+      # optional: set the target stage to build
       dockerbuildtarget: "any target"
-      # name of the docker image, default: private/<repository_name>
+      # optional: name of the docker image, default: private/<repository_name>
       dockerimage: ${{ inputs.image }}
-      # files whoch should be updated for dev
+      # optional: files which should be updated for dev
       gitopsdev: |-
         your files
-      # files whoch should be updated for stage
+      # optional: files which should be updated for stage
       gitopsstage: |-
         your files
-      # files whoch should be updated for prod
+      # optional: files which should be updated for prod
       gitopsprod: |-
         your files
     secrets: